radius-project/design-notes/template/0000-design-template.md

 <!--
 This section is for planning how you will deliver your features.
-This includes aligning work items to features, scenarios or requirements, defining what deliverable will be checked in at each point in the product and estimating the cost of each work item.
+This includes aligning work items to features, scenarios, or requirements, defining what deliverable will be checked in at each point in the product and estimating the cost of each work item.
 Don’t forget to include the Unit Test and functional test in your estimates.